 Do you offer flexibility in terms of start and finishing times as I work shifts?

-Yes, we do!
 Once you have booked a contracted session, you can drop off and collect within those times to suit your needs.
-If our half day sessions don’t suit your timings, let us know and we can see what we can arrange.
-Also, you are welcome to book a half day, and add top up hours to suit you.
+Also, you are welcome to book a half day, and add top up hours to suit you subject to availability.

 How much are the fees?

 What do your fees include?

 Fees include all meals, snacks, formula for infants, nappies and day trips.
 Toothbrushes, sun cream and craft items are some of the many other items included!
 Morning Sessions include Breakfast, Snack and Lunch.
 Afternoon Sessions include Snack and Tea.

 All we need parents to bring is a change of clothes in case we get a little messy!
 We have a small additional fee for those who take a Government Funded Session to cover the consumables.

 Can I request an extra session for my child?
 How do I pay and when?

 Of course!
 Extra sessions can be booked via our App or through a member of staff.
 Payment can be made by bank transfer prior to the extra session.